 5- Availability of an App Store:

-Mobile apps are usually hosted in App stores, making it easy for people to locate applications.
-Unlike HTML5 apps, native mobile apps can be on app stores, and technologies such as in-app payments can also be used in the applications.
+Mobile apps are usually hosted in App stores like the Google Play Store and Apple’s App Store, making it easy for people to find applications, unlike HTML5 apps.
+Technologies such as in-app payments can also be used in the applications.

 This is the main advantage HTML5 apps have over native mobile apps.
 When trying to build apps for different platforms, different native source codes need to be written for the needed platforms.

-Different mobile platforms require different programming languages to build mobile applications.
-This could be a stumbling block for companies, as more mobile app developers would be needed to complete development projects.
+Native mobile app development requires different languages and different softwares to code them.
+These softwares are called interactive development environments and some examples are Android Studio, for you guessed it, Android and XCode for iOS development.
+This could be a stumbling block for companies, as more mobile app developers would be needed to complete mobile app development projects.

 All software projects take time.
-It takes time to complete a single HTML5 mobile app development, then imagine how much time it would take to complete mobile app developments for three operating systems(Android, iOS, Windows).
+It takes time to finish developing a single HTML5 mobile app development, then you can guess how much more time it would take to complete mobile app developments for three operating systems(Android, iOS, Windows).

 4- Cost Intensive:

-Imagine the costs involved in building three native mobile applications from scratch.
-Paying mobile app developers to work on different applications requires a lot of capital.
+Imagine the costs involved in building native mobile applications from scratch.
+Paying mobile app developers to work on different applications.
 It doesn‘t just end there, when maintenance also needs to be done it would need to be done across the different platforms requiring lots of cash.

 Both apps have their own advantages and purposes.
 If a company is considering application cost and needs a minimal app to solve a simple problem, an HTML5 app would do the job perfectly.

-If a company needs an application in top shape to solve a big problem, that needs to work with great speed and performance then a native mobile app would do the job well.
-It is better to spend on the best mobile app developers to get the best results.
+If a company needs an application in top shape with many features, that needs to work with great speed and performance, then a native mobile app would be best.

-In the end, it all depends on whatever the application is needed for.
+In the end, it all depends on what the application is needed for and the features that are needed in it.